fkaduk/kobodeck/README.md

 `/etc/ssl/certs/ca-certificates.crt` provided by the `ca-certificates` package in Debian in the machine.

+By default, the tarball creation script adds that magick file to the `KoboRoot.tgz` archive, which should work around this problem.
+But this was never tested from scratch.

 > Note: it *may* be possible to fix the program to ignore the
 > [SystemRootsError](https://golang.org/pkg/crypto/x509/#SystemRootsError)
 > but I would advise against it, if only for obvious security